Fortis-Collection/fortis/README.md

 ##### <a name="tutorial1_setup"></a> Create the Model
-1. Add the Fortis.Mvc library to your Website project using NuGet.
+1. Add the Fortis.Mvc or Fortis.WebForms library to your Website project using NuGet.
 2. In your Website project, add a __Model.cs__ class to the _Models_ Folder.
 In the Models.cs file we will add the Fortis strongly typed object models for the Sitecore Templates we have just created.

 ```csharp